Thailand seen buying more natural gas from Myanmar

 "Electricity demand in Thailand is rising amid limited gas volumes available now in the Gulf of Thailand and we expect the trend will lessen in the future," Songpob told reporters.

-Thailand has been talking with neighboring countries including Myanmar and Cambodia to seek more cooperation in petroleum exploration and production.
+Thailand has been talking with neighbouring countries including Myanmar and Cambodia to seek more cooperation in petroleum exploration and production.

-It is seeking more concessions for petroleum exploration for its top energy firm PTT Pcl (PTT.BK) and Thai Energy Minister Pichai Naripthanphan, who accompanied Thai Prime Minister Yingluck Shinawatra during a December 18-20 visit to former British colony, is meeting with Burmese Energy Minister to discuss potential oil deals.
+It is seeking more concessions for petroleum exploration for its top energy firm PTT Pcl and Thai Energy Minister Pichai Naripthanphan, who accompanied Thai Prime Minister Yingluck Shinawatra during a Dec.
+18-20 visit to former British colony, is meeting with Burmese Energy Minister to discuss potential oil deals.

 State-controlled PTT group has expressed interest in investing in three petroleum blocks, one onshore and two offshore MD7 and MD8, in Myanmar.

-PTT's subsidiary, PTT Exploration and Production Pcl PTTE.BK, has said it wants to join bids for 2-3 blocks of the total 18 to be opened by Myanmar government.
+PTT's subsidiary, PTT Exploration and Production Pcl , has said it wants to join bids for 2-3 blocks of the total 18 to be opened by Myanmar government.

 Songpob said cost for a deep sea petroleum exploration was usually very high with an estimate of up to 2-3 billion baht ($64-96 million) per well while well exploration in the Gulf of Thailand could cost up to $3-5 million each.